Tadas3333/Advanced-Gang-Zones/README.md

 # Advanced-Gang-Zones
 Draw numbers and borders on the map.
+This is an updated version of my old project beaZone.inc

 # Limitations
 SA:MP Limit for gang zones is 1024.
 Numbers can take up to 10 gang zones to create and 4 for borders.<br>